giannisyp/Data-Analysis/README.md

 ## Various Projects

-This repository presents some dashboards and analysis made using the most popular Python libraries for various purposes
+This repository presents some dashboards and analysis made using the most popular Python libraries for various purposes.

 Inside the repo there are projects that do analysis on: